tanordheim/sherlock/README.md

 ```
 **Alternatively**, you can use `curl -O` in the `~/.config/sherlock/` directory to load the [example configs](https://github.com/Skxxtz/sherlock/tree/main/docs/examples).
 This is **not good practice** and **not recommended**, especially if you don't know the source, as you could end up downloading **malware**!
 Nevertheless, here's how you can do that, if you prefer to be a risk-taker:

+> [!WARNING] Only use `curl` with trusted sources to avoid downloading malicious content!
 ```bash
 mkdir -p ~/.config/sherlock/
 cd ~/.config/sherlock/